 - propranolol (Inderal LA, InnoPran XL)

-The side effects of beta blockers include feeling tired, cold hands, and headache.
-Sometimes these medications have an effect on your digestive system as well.
+The side effects of beta blockers include tiredness, cold hands, and headache.
+Sometimes these medications affect your digestive system as well.
 Some people report stomach issues, constipation, or diarrhea.
-Beta blockers usually aren’t given to people with diabetes or asthma as they may make these conditions worse.